-Because of political meddling in the military justice system, the U.C.M.J. and associated military justice procedural rules (M.C.M., R.C.M., M.R.E., service specific regulations) are constantly changing, and it is vital that attorneys keep updated on the latest military law changes.
-In the last five years, dramatic changes have taken place regarding military criminal investigations, Article 32 hearings, clemency, complainant’s rights, etc.
+Because of the political meddling in the military justice system, the U.C.M.J. and associated military justice procedural rules (M.C.M., R.C.M., M.R.E., service specific regulations) are constantly changing, and it is vital that attorneys keep updated on the latest military law changes.
+Since 2013, dramatic changes have taken place regarding military criminal investigations, Article 32 hearings, clemency, complainant’s rights, military accused’s rights, etc. The Manual for Courts-Martial (M.C.M.) contains the U.C.M.J. and many important rules that apply not only to courts-martial, but to other military disciplinary actions to some extent.

 Among other sections, the M.C.M. contains: